Cpaluszek/darkly/README.md

 - Strong Password Policy: Enforce a strong password policy that requires users to create complex passwords.
 This policy could include requirements such as minimum length, the use of uppercase and lowercase letters, numbers, and special characters.
 - CAPTCHA or Rate Limiting: Implement CAPTCHA challenges or rate-limiting mechanisms to prevent automated tools like Hydra from making multiple login attempts within a short period.
 - Two-Factor Authentication (2FA)

+- 2.Missing Anti-clickjacking Header (1)
+    - Attacker Creates a Manipulated URL: The attacker crafts a URL with a manipulated "site" parameter that points to a malicious website, like :
+    `index.php?page=redirect&site=malicioussite class="icon fa-facebook"`
+`
+    - Attacker Distributes the URL: The attacker might send this URL to potential victims through phishing emails, social media messages, or by placing it on compromised websites.